-From Cobh, the popular shore excursion was to visit the Blarney Castle, kiss the Blarney Stone, and visit a woolen mill.
-For that, you may book your seats with one of the two coach tour companies, Butler eCoach tours or PaddyWagonTours.
-We had read reviews which said Blarney castle was in a very neglect state, and since we'd have opportunities to see more stately castles during this trip, we decided to stay in Cobh instead.
+From Cobh, the popular shore excursion was to visit Blarney Castle, kiss the Blarney Stone, and visit a woolen mill.
+For that, you could book your seats with one of the two coach tour companies, Butler eCoach tours or PaddyWagonTours.
+We had read reviews which said Blarney castle was in a very neglected state, and since we'd have opportunities to see more stately castles during this trip, we decided to stay in Cobh instead.

 We pre-booked a 1-hr guided walking tour called The Titanic Trail in Cobh.
 We explored the streets and visited locations connected to the Titanic and other historical events related to Cobh.

-In the afternoon, Mei-Ching went to "The Titanic Experience" housed in what was then the "White Star Line Ticket Office" in 1912 where passengers waited to get on tenders to board the Titanic.
+In the afternoon, Mei-Ching went to "The Titanic Experience", housed in what was then the "White Star Line Ticket Office" in 1912, where passengers waited to get on tenders to board the Titanic.
 It is designed to tell the story by stepping back in time and following in the footsteps of the ship’s passengers.
-We saw a short film of the ship's arrival in Cobn, picture of the captain and first officer, a reconstructed 2nd-class stateroom, exhibit of suitcases and artifacts passengers would have brought on board etc.
+We saw a short film of the ship's arrival in Cobn, pictures of the captain and first officer, a reconstructed 2nd-class stateroom, an exhibit of suitcases and artifacts passengers would have brought on board etc.

 CruiseDay 4 - Dublin, Ireland (5/28/2019, Tuesday, 48~53F, windy & chilly): Link to our photo

 Dublin is the capital of the Republic of Ireland.
 Today, this cosmopolitan city is one of Europe's premier destinations.